BrockHerion/brockherion.dev/src/content/posts/how-to-use-drizzle-with-planetscale.md

 Jokes aside, Drizzle is a fantastic ORM that packs a lot of powerful features.
 Combine that with Planetscale and you've got yourself a next-level developer experience.

-In this article, we'll be talking a look at how to get started using Drizzle with your Planetscale database.
+In this article, we'll be taking a look at how to get started using Drizzle with your Planetscale database.

 ## Getting your Planetscale connection string